Elaine Chao is Donald Trump’s nominee for secretary of transportation, according to The New York Times.

 Sadly, Jeanette Chao, the second-oldest Chao daughter after Elaine, died in 2008, according to Lancaster Online.

-Chao lived in Lebanon, Pennsylvania at the time of her death, which was quite sudden and unexpected.
-Her cause of death was not made public.
+Chao lived in Lebanon, Pennsylvania at the time of her passing.
+Her death was quite sudden and unexpected, and the cause was not made public.

 According to her obituary, Jeanette Chao was a devoted Christian, getting involved in the Living Waters Chapel in Pennsylvania.
 She also volunteered with Aglow International, an organization of Christian women.